AbstractKamen/useful_datastructures/README.md

 - PrefixTrie
   - Pretty basic implementation of a Re'trie'val tree which can match prefixes.
 - SuffixTrie
-  - A simple extension of the PrefixTrie which can match suffixes at the cost of double the nodes.
+  - A simple extension of the PrefixTrie which can also match suffixes at the cost of double the nodes.
 I'm working on a more advanced version.